Events / Info / Philanthropy Asia Summit 2026

 • Dr Brian Kennedy Director, Centre for Healthy Longevity, National University Health System

-• Dr Pia Rebello Britto Director, UNICEF
+• Dr Pia Rebello Britto Director of Education, UNICEF

 • Wilson White Vice President, Government Affairs & Public Policy, Google